Graduate stories and more.

-We all have different reasons to learn English, to get our GED diploma but we have in common something great which is our desire to change our lives and the lives of those around us.
-I hope that my story inspires and motivates you to keep moving forward and to keep fighting for your goals and dreams.
+We all have different reasons to learn English, to get our GED diploma, but we have in common something great, which is our desire to change our lives and the lives of those around us.
+I hope that my story inspires and motivates you to keep moving forward and keep fighting for your goals and dreams.

 Taryn White, student speaker for the Career & Technical Programs Commencement Ceremony, took a risk that paid off big for her future.

 Zain Alsalhani reflects on the past year for the 2021 Spring University Transfer commencement ceremony.

 After four years in the Navy, Larissa Scott turned to ECC to help find her path forward.

 At ECC, Ashley Freeman was able to explore here healthcare passions and find the right career path for her.

 Shortly after immigrating from Cameroon, Sandra Djou started her ECC journey as an English as a Second Language.
 Now, she's graduating with her associate degree and heading to her bachelor's.

 Linda Kooper knows first hand that you're never too old to follow your dreams.

 Dual Credit Graduate Taylor Vitacco reflects on her journey at ECC.

 Being homeschooled through high school, ECC helped Katherine Castiglione smoothly transition to college.